 The Z w. d format writes negative numbers with leading minus signs.
 In addition, it also right aligns before writing and pads the output with leading zeros.

 The column zip should be five digits in the customer dataset, and the value column doesn’t look consistent.

 Here is a quick fix for this.

 data customer; set ds.customer; format zip z5. value z5.2; run; proc print;

-In the first observation, it has not added any zeros as the number of digits is already 4.
-However, it added 1 leading zeros in second observation as it has 4 values.
+In the first observation, it has not added any zeros as the number of digits is already five.
+However, SAS has added one leading zero in the second observation as it has four values.

-format value z5.2 tell SAS to keep the total number of digits to 5 including the decimal point and .2 is to add 2 decimal values to the number.
+value z5.2tells SAS to keep the total number of digits to five, including the decimal point.

-Add leading zeros to the Character Variable
+Add leading zeros to the Character Variable.

 data test; set ds.customer; customerid2=put(customerid, 10. -L); customerid2=cats(repeat('0', 16-length(customerid2)-1), customerid2); drop customerid; rename customerid2=customerid; run; proc print;